Tools4everBV/HelloID-Task-SA-Target-ActiveDirectory-AccountPasswordReset/readme.md

 ## Description

-This code snippet will administratively reset the pasword a user within Active Directory and executes the following tasks:
+This code snippet will administratively reset the password a user within Active Directory and executes the following tasks:

 1. Define a hash table `$formObject`.
 The keys of the hash table represent the properties required for the execution of the password reset task, while the values represent the values entered in the form.